databricks/spark-training/strata_2013/index.md

 3. Declare a list of integers, `numbers`, as `val numbers = List(1, 2, 5, 4, 7, 3)`

-4. Declare a function, `cube`, that computes the cube (third power) of a number.
+4. Declare a function, `cube`, that computes the cube (third power) of an Int.
    See steps 2-4 of First Steps to Scala.
    Then apply the function on the list using `map`.